Nine call center initiatives to consider

 The reality is that every call center agent will have to deal with customers who arrive in a negative frame of mind.
 The CallMiner Churn Index has shown that over a third of customers (36%) say they arrive annoyed; one in 6 (16%) arrive angry and the same number arrive ready for an argument!

 From The CallMiner Index: Consumer switching by sector, the reasons and the impact of call centres (UK)

 Managing a call in a way that converts an unhappy customer into a happy one is therefore incredibly valuable.
-Customer Engagement Analytics can identify words, phrases and acoustic qualities that demonstrate when a customer is unhappy.
+Conversation analytics can identify words, phrases and acoustic qualities that demonstrate when a customer is unhappy.
 They can also identify what triggers negative reactions and calls that do not deliver a positive outcome.
 Fortunately, the reverse is also true.
 Customer engagement analytics can identify the words, phrases and tone that trigger a positive response.